Documentation

 Git Integration

-After each git push our build system will pull DNS settings from your git repository.
-Your configuration files are parsed, validated and then DNS zones and records are distributed to our name servers.
-You'll receive an email with the build status.
+After each git push, our build system will pull the DNS settings from the your git repository.
+Your configuration files are analyzed, validated and then DNS zones and records are distributed to our name servers.
+At the end, you will receive an email notification with the build status.

 1. Set the repository URL in your the settings page.

-2. Configure your repository to grant read-only access when accessed with your build key, (this is optional if your git repository is public).
+2. Configure your repository to grant read-only access when accessed with your build key, this is optional if your git repository accessible via HTTP(s).

-3. Configure your repository to issue a POST request on each push to https://api.luadns.com/notifications/YOUR_API_KEY/push,
+3. Configure your repository to issue a HTTP POST request on each push to https://api.luadns.com/notifications/YOUR_API_KEY/push,

 you'll find your API key on API Keys page.